 This work will help address the identified gaps in social work and social care data, including on unmet need in social care, on the workforce and on what choices supported people are making, and on what outcomes are being achieved.

-Commented [JM69]: New paragraphs in yellow highlight created with support from COSLA.
+Commented [JM80]: New paragraphs in yellow highlight created in collaboration with COSLA.